The muxes, a millennia-old transgender identity

 —What's this about myths?

-—When did you start being a soldier?
+—When did you start being an activist?

 "A new generation of leaders emerged in the early 1990s."

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US